Overview

 Cipolla, Marilyn Jo; Professor, Department of Neurological Sciences; PHD, University of Vermont

-Doiron, Amber; Assistant Professor, Department of Electrical and Biomedical Engineering; PHD, University of Texas at Austin
+Doiron, Amber; Associate Professor, Department of Electrical and Biomedical Engineering; PHD, University of Texas at Austin

-Fiorentino, Niccolo M.; Assistant Professor, Department of Mechanical Engineering; PHD, University of Virginia
+Fiorentino, Niccolo M.; Associate Professor, Department of Mechanical Engineering; PHD, University of Virginia

 Floreani, Rachael Ann; Associate Professor, Department of Mechanical Engineering; PHD, Colorado State University